-We are heartbroken over the news and praying for his loved ones at this time.
-Below are some inspirational and beautiful moments that are hitting fans even more deeply now that we’ve been made aware of Chadwick’s physical, spiritual, and emotional battle.
+We are still heartbroken over the news that Chadwick is no longer with us and will continue to pray for his family and loved ones.
+Below are some inspirational and beautiful moments that hit even more deeply now that we’ve been made aware of Chadwick’s physical, spiritual, and emotional battle over the years.
 May he rest in peace.

 1. “Savor the taste of your triumphs today.
 Don’t just swallow the moment whole without digesting what has actually happened here.
 Look down over what you’ve conquered and appreciate what God has brought you through,” Chadwick instructs before speaking on the importance of living in your purpose.